 including net equity fund outflows.
 Though the rally off the December lows has cut the loss in half, investor sentiment may remain poor until stocks recover and then surpass the October all-time highs.

-Read full February Market Review.
+Read our latest Market Review.

 RCB Bank Trust offers free portfolio reviews at no cost, no obligation.
 We’d be happy to take a look at your current portfolio and offer a second opinion to ensure you’re getting the most out of your investments.